 to speak to a travel consultant

-A&K might have Burma's best vehicle fleet, but we're always open to expanding and improving it - even if it's just a temporary addition, purely for your enjoyment.
+MYANMAR WITH A&KA&K might have Mayanmar's (Burma's) best vehicle fleet, but we're always open to expanding and improving it - even if it's just a temporary addition, purely for your enjoyment.
 When our guide, Goldene, saw her party admiring the Yangon (Rangoon) colonial era buses, she worked some instant travel magic.
 While everyone tucked into lunch, she slipped away to flag down a driver and negotiate a private charter.
 The guests emerged to find one slightly dilapidated, but seriously photogenic, wooden bus waiting to return them to their hotel.
 'It made our trip,' they wrote

 The knowledgeable and charming Goldene - she has guided the likes of George Soros and Mick Jagger - is one member of our brilliant team offering an authentic taste of Burmese life, where surprises and spontaneous excursions are par for the course.
 You've also told us about four-hour hikes in the central mountains that ended up taking double that time because every single village wants to host a welcome meal; and golf courses where caddies disappear into lakes to fetch your wayward drive before placing the ball on a perfect fairway lie.
 Burma is truly unique.